MieYua/Aliyun-OSS-Go-SDK/README.md

 ### Ver.
 4.3 (20150911) ###
 * <strong>Change STSSecurityToken's request to AssumeRole;
-* Consummate the signature's function to fix some bugs
+* Consummate the signature's function to fix some bugs;
 * Update files and test's files.(by zhaokai&rainsight)</strong>

 ### Ver.
 4.2 (20150826) ###